-2.3.2.4 Point Source Parameters
+2.3.2.5 Point Source Parameters

 Since all scenarios assumed emissions were evenly distributed among the Boilers, the Boiler Stack was modelled as a single point source in CALPUFF.
 There are three openings in the Boiler Stack - one associated with each boiler.
-Constant, unit emission rates were modelled then concentrations pro-rated for each respective emission rate (i.e. a third of the emission rates were modelled from the stack, then the predicted concentration was multiplied by three to obtain the resultant concentration).
+Constant, unit emission rates were modelled then concentrations pro-rated for each respective emission rate (i.e., a third of the emission rates were modelled from the stack, then the predicted concentration was multiplied by three to obtain the resultant concentration).
 The only exception is for pollutants involved in secondary particulate matter chemistry (NOX, SO2 and PM2.5) - the actual emissions rate was modelled for these pollutants to properly account for PM formation.

 Stack parameters for each boiler including stack height, stack diameter, and exit velocity are summarized for each scenario in Table 2-4.
 Exit temperatures were determined from the start up and shut down stack tests, then the most conservative value was used for the remaining scenarios.
 Stack height and diameter were provided by Metro Vancouver.
 Stack exit velocities were calculated based on the flow rates, which were taken from the OC for the Permit Scenario, CEMS data for the Operational Scenario, and the start up and shut down stack tests for the remaining scenarios.
-The source location was determined from satellite imagery, and is shown in Figure 1-1.
+The source location was determined from satellite imagery and is shown in Figure 1-1.

-Table 2-4:Point source stack parameters applied to each of the three emission sources in the BoilerStack, for each scenario
+Table 2-4: Table 2-4: Point source stack parameters applied to each of the three emission sources in the Boiler Stack, for e Stack, for each scenario Mode l Scenario Permitted Operational Start Up Shut Down

-Model Scenario Permitted Operational Start Up Shut Down Stack Height (m) 60.0 Stack Diameter (m) 1.25 Exit Flow (m3/s; per boiler) 24.0 20.5 18.3 18.7 Exit Velocity (m/s; per boiler) 19.6 16.7 14.9 15.3 Exit Temperature (°C) 147.0 147.0 151.0 147.0 Number of Point Sources Coming from Boiler Stack 3 operating at full, permitted capacity 3 operating at typical capacity 3: 2 operating at typical capacity, and 1 starting up 3: 2 operating at typical capacity, and 1 shutting down trajectory of the plume near the building, and uses the position of the plume relative to the building to calculate interactions with the building wake.
+Model Scenario Permitted Operational Start Up Shut Down Stack Height (m) 60.0 Stack Diameter (m) 1.25 Exit Flow (m3/s; per boiler) 74() 715 18.3 18.7 Exit Velocity (m/s; per boiler) 19.6 16.7 14.9 15.3 Exit Temperature (°C) 147.0 147.0 151.0 147.0 Number of Point Sources Coming from Boiler Stack 3 operating at full, permitted capacity 3 operating at typical capacity 3: 2 operating at typical capacity, and 1 starting up 3: 2 operating at typical capacity, and 1 shutting down

+2.3.2.6 Building Effects

+Buildings located close to stacks may influence the dispersion of emissions.
+The effect of large buildings and structures that are part of the Facility on the modelled point sources was incorporated using the Building Profile Input Program Plume Rise Model Enhancement (BPIP-PRIME) algorithm.
+The algorithm explicitly treats the trajectory of the plume near the building and uses the position of the plume relative to the building to calculate interactions with the building wake.
 On-site building heights were estimated from site plan drawings and Google Earth.
 Off-site building heights were obtained from Google Earth.
 The buildings included in the model are shown in Figure 1-1.

-2.3.2.5 Building Effects

-Buildings located close to stacks may influence the dispersion of emissions.
-The effect of large buildings and structures that are part of the Facility on the modelled point sources was incorporated using the Building Profile Input Program Plume Rise Model Enhancement (BPIP-PRIME) algorithm.
-The algorithm explicitly treats the

-2.3.1 Post-Processing of Model Results
+Post-Processing of Model Results